FranckFreiburger/module-invalidate/README.md

 #### `Module.invalidateByExports(exports)`
 Invalidates the module by giving its exported object.
-The module should have been flagged as invalidable using `module.invaluable`.
+The module should have been flagged as invalidable using `module.invalidable`.

 ##### Example:
 ```JavaScript